kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein.erased/provider-or-null.md

 # providerOrNull

+`inline fun <reified T : Any> `[`KodeinInjectedBase`](../com.github.salomonbrys.kodein/-kodein-injected-base/index.md)`.providerOrNull(tag: Any? = null): `[`InjectedProperty`](../com.github.salomonbrys.kodein/-injected-property/index.md)`<() -> T>`

+Gets a lazy provider for the given type and tag, or null if none is found.

+The returned property should not be accessed before calling [KodeinInjectedBase.inject](../com.github.salomonbrys.kodein/-kodein-injected-base/inject.md).

+### Parameters

+`T` - The type of object to retrieve with the provider held by this property.

+`tag` - The bound tag, if any.

+### Exceptions

+`KodeinInjector.UninjectedException` - When accessing the property, if it was accessed before calling [KodeinInjectedBase.inject](../com.github.salomonbrys.kodein/-kodein-injected-base/inject.md).

+`Kodein.DependencyLoopException` - When calling the provider, if the value construction triggered a dependency loop.

+**Receiver**
+Either a [KodeinInjector](../com.github.salomonbrys.kodein/-kodein-injector/index.md) instance or a [KodeinInjected](../com.github.salomonbrys.kodein/-kodein-injected.md) class.

+**Return**
+A lazy property that yields a provider of `T` or null if no provider was found.

+`inline fun <reified T : Any> `[`CurriedInjectorFactory`](../com.github.salomonbrys.kodein/-curried-injector-factory/index.md)`<*>.providerOrNull(tag: Any? = null): Lazy<() -> T>`

+Gets a lazy curried provider of `T` for the given tag from a factory with an `A` argument, or null if none is found.

+The returned property should not be accessed before calling [KodeinInjectedBase.inject](../com.github.salomonbrys.kodein/-kodein-injected-base/inject.md).

+T generics will be erased!

+### Parameters

+`T` - The type of object to retrieve with the provider.

+`tag` - The bound tag, if any.

+### Exceptions

+`KodeinInjector.UninjectedException` - When accessing the property, if it was accessed before calling [KodeinInjectedBase.inject](../com.github.salomonbrys.kodein/-kodein-injected-base/inject.md).

+`Kodein.DependencyLoopException` - When calling the provider, if the value construction triggered a dependency loop.

+**Return**
+A lazy property that yields a provider of `T` or null if no factory was found.

 `inline fun <reified T : Any> `[`LazyKodeinAwareBase`](../com.github.salomonbrys.kodein/-lazy-kodein-aware-base/index.md)`.providerOrNull(tag: Any? = null): Lazy<() -> T>`

 Gets a lazy provider for the given type and tag, or null if none is found.